Current Environmental Conditions

 Private Well Monitoring

-The compound 1,1-DCE was also detected above the applicable groundwater quality standard in the sample from a well in the Andorick Acres neighborhood.
+In the Andorick Acres neighborhood, the compound 1,1-DCE was also detected above the applicable groundwater quality standard in the sample from a residential well.
 Given the lack of public water mains in this residential community, EMERSUB 16 proposed installing a replacement well on the property to provide a new source of potable water.
-The MDE and EPA conditionally approved the installation of the replacement well in January 2017, provided the new well is completed in the shallow (uncontaminated) portion of the aquifer system and sampling indicates the absence of site-related VOCs in the well water.
+The MDE and USEPA conditionally approved the installation of the replacement well in January 2017, provided the new well is completed in the upper, uncontaminated portion of the Lower Patapsco aquifer system and sampling indicated the absence of site-related VOCs in the well water.
 In late February 2017, the replacement well was installed and connected to the residence and the exiting VOC-impacted well abandoned on the property.
 Subsequent sampling of the well water by the Anne Arundel County Bureau of Environmental Health and EMERSUB 16's consultant indicated that the treated water met the applicable water quality criteria and was safe for domestic use.
 A Conditional Certificate of Potability for the replacement well was provided to the homeowner by Anne Arundel County in early June 2017.

 Groundwater Monitoring Activities

-An iso-concentration map showing the 1,1-DCE distribution within the impacted interval of the Lower Patapsco aquifer in both onsite and offsite areas is shown in Figure 1.
-In the area south of Maryland Route 100, levels of 1,1-DCE above the groundwater quality standard have been detected in samples from the paired wells - MW-25D-130 and MW-25D-192 - in the Harmans Woods residential area, with lower concentrations in the samples from the deeper well (MW-25D-192).
-Additionally, the concentration of 1,4-dioxane in both well samples exceeded the MDE risk-based action level.
-The sampling data for the deep monitoring wells located further to the south and east contained either non-detectable or very low concentrations of the site-related VOCs.
+In the area south of Maryland State Route 100, levels of 1,1-DCE above the groundwater quality standard have been detected in samples from the paired deep aquifer monitoring wells MW-25D-130 and MW-25D-192 in the Harmans Woods residential area, and well MW-30D-273 at the intersection of Twin Oaks Road and Old Camp Meade Road.
+Additionally, the concentration of 1,4-dioxane in samples from these deep aquifer monitoring wells exceeded the MDE risk-based action level.
+The sampling data for the deep monitoring wells located further to the south and east contained either non-detectable or low concentrations of the site-related constituents.
 The concentrations of 1,4-dioxane detected in samples from MW-33D-295 are slightly above the MDE risk-based action level.
-Overall, the areal extent of VOC-affected groundwater in the Lower Patapsco aquifer downgradient of the former Kop-Flex facility is generally delineated by the offsite monitoring well locations.
-Other than the detections of 1,4-dioxane in the groundwater samples from well MW-33D-295, no site-related VOCs have been detected above the applicable groundwater quality criteria in any of the recent samples from the other downgradient monitoring points.
-A statistical evaluation of the sampling data for these wells suggests stable or decreasing trends in the concentrations of site-related VOCs, indicating some degree of stability concerning the extent of the VOC plume in the area.
+Other than the detections of 1,4-dioxane in the groundwater samples from well MW-33D-295, no site-related contaminants have been detected above the applicable groundwater quality criteria in any of the recent samples from the other downgradient monitoring points in the deep aquifer zone.
+A statistical evaluation of the sampling data for the wells generally indicates stable or decreasing trends in the concentrations of site-related constituents, indicating some degree of stability concerning the extent of the contaminant plume in the area.
+Overall, the extent of affected groundwater in the deep aquifer zone downgradient of the former Kop-Flex facility is delineated by the offsite monitoring well network.